Construction to Permanent Loans for Residential Properties

 Step 4: $385,000 - $327,250 = $57,750 Minimum Down Payment

-Use this construction loan calculator to figure out your loan amount.
+You can plug in your own numbers in our construction loan budget calculator to figure out your loan amount.

 New Construction Appraisal